vinodiOS/vinodios/README.md

 ### Hi, I am Vinod

 I have been programming in iOS for the last 4 years.
-Other than iOS I work with hybrid app development using flutter, Django REST framework and recently completed Data Science training with leading organization in Pune.
+Other than iOS I work with hybrid app development using flutter, FastAPI and recently completed Data Science training with leading organization in Pune.
 I have published several apps on app store in many fields including insurance, healthcare, social media and data security.
 These are the technologies that I work on:

-Native iOS Development: Swift, Objective-C, RxSwift, RxCocoa
+*Native iOS Development:* Swift, Objective-C, RxSwift, RxCocoa

 Hybrid Application Development: Flutter